zebedeeio/nodejs-sdk/README.md

 ## Webhooks

-Use the `callbackUrl` properties in the Charge and WithdrawalRequest payloads to receive webhook calls.
+Use the `callbackUrl` properties in the `Charge` and `WithdrawalRequest` payloads to receive webhook calls.
 These webhooks are invoked when your Charge/WithdrawalRequest succeeds, fails, or when it eventually expires.

 Webhooks give you more access to these entities' lifecycle.

-## Examples

-For more detailed examples please refer to our [Examples](https://google.com) folder.

 ## Contributions